afoote31/afoote31.github.io/_posts/2025-11-06-Bike-Parking.md

 ### Basic Setup
 I'm going to start by describing the setup that I actually experience on my bike ride to work, where there are a few bike racks, and one cannot see the other racks when passing by one.

 To state it somewhat more formally, there are $r$ bike racks, each of which has a cost $c_i$ associated with parking there.
 For simplicity, we will start by assuming that all racks have $n$ slots on them, potentially with some filled.
 Let $C$ be the cost that is incurred if you arrive at the door to the seminar without having found a parking spot.
 Our first goal will be to minimize the expected cost incurred when parking.
 To say anything about decisions, however, we need to say something about the parking process for the other bikes.
 Again, to start simple, we will assume that people park randomly.
 Honestly, I don't think that this is a particularly bad assumption.
 Even though I'm going to one building for the seminar, there are many other buildings that people might be going to, which would put different costs on each rack.
 Additionally, people might have different valuations of racks, and the combination of all of these policies might wash out to little better than random guessing anyways.
 So, each spot on each rack will be open with probability $p$.
+For the sake of notation,

+$$
+\rho = 1 - (1-p)^n
+$$

-To build some intuition, let's consider the cases of one, and two racks.
+will be the probability that a rack has an open spot.
+To build some intuition, let's consider the cases of zero, one, and two racks.
 We'll consider the expected cost, as well as the decision that a rider would make upon arriving at that rack.

 ##### Zero Racks
 You have to incur cost $C$.

 ##### One Rack
 When arriving at this rack, if there are no spots open, it is just the zero rack case.
-If there is a spot open, continue when $c_1 < C$, and park at rack one otherwise.
+If there is a spot open, continue when $c_1 > C$, and park at rack one otherwise.
 The expected cost of the first rack is

 $$
-V_1 = C(1 - p)^n + min(C,c_1)\left(1 - (1-p)^n\right).
+V_1 = C(1-\rho) + min(C,c_1)\rho.
 $$

 ##### Two Racks
 When arriving at this rack, if there are no spots open, we have to go to the next rack, which has expected cost $V_1$.
 However, if there is an open spot, there is a decision to be made.
 One should take the spot when $c_2 < V_1$, meaning that the cost incurred by parking is less than what you would see on average by continuing.
 This yields an expected cost for the first rack of

 $$
-V_2 = V_1(1-p)^n + min(V_1,c_2)\left(1 - (1-p)^n\right).
+V_2 = V_1(1-\rho) + min(V_1,c_2)\rho.
 $$

 ##### General Algorithm